 As the author of many consumer health publications, Dr. Simon is dedicated to informing people about health and medicine.
 He has written scores of articles for newspapers and magazines ranging from the Boston Globe and Washington Post to Scientific American and Newsweek.
 He has also authored six health books, including The Harvard Medical School Guide to Men’s Health, Staying Well, Conquering Heart Disease, and The No Sweat Exercise Plan.
 Dr. Simon has received many national awards for his consumer health writing.

-P.J.
-Skerrett is editor of the Harvard Health blog and managing editor for digital publishing at Harvard Health Publications.
+Patrick Skerrett is editor of the Harvard Health blog and Executive Editor of Harvard Health Publications.
 Before that, he was editor of the Harvard Heart Letter for ten years.
 Before joining HHP, Pat was senior editor for the Division of Preventive Medicine at Brigham and Women’s Hospital/Harvard Medical School and senior news editor for HealthNews.
 He is the co-author of Eat, Drink, and Be Healthy: The Harvard Guide to Healthy Eating, The Fertility Diet, and several other books on health and science.
 His work has appeared in Newsweek, Popular Science magazine, Science magazine, the Boston Globe, and elsewhere.
 He earned a B.A. in biology from Northwestern University and an M.A. in biology from Washington University in St. Louis.

 Stephanie Watson is the executive editor of the Harvard Women’s Health Watch.
 Over the past two decades, she has worked as a writer and editor for several leading consumer health publications, including WebMD, A.D.A.M.
 (MedlinePlus), BabyCenter, Momentum magazine, and Lupus Now magazine.
 She also served as executive editor for Focus on Healthy Aging, a publication of the Mount Sinai School of Medicine.
 Stephanie has written and edited more than two dozen books, including Understanding Obesity: The Genetics of Obesity and Scientific American Critical Perspectives on Pollution.
 She is a graduate of Boston University, with a degree in Mass Communications and English.
 Before embarking on her medical writing career, she was a writer/producer for The Travel Channel and Weather.com.